Kernel k-Groups via Hartigan's Method

-We consider the dermatology dataset \cite{Dua2017,Guvenir1998} which has 366 data points, each with 34 attributes where 33 are linear valued and one is categorical.
+We first consider the dermatology dataset \cite{Dua:2019,Guvenir1998} which has 366 data points and 34 attributes, 33 being linear valued and one categorical.
 There are 8 data points with missing entries in the ``age'' column.
-We complete the missing entries with the mean of the entire column, and then we normalize the entire dataset to zero mean and unit variance.
-There are a total of $6$ classes, and this is a challenging clustering problem.
-We refer the reader to \cite{Dua2017,Guvenir1998} for a complete description of the dataset, and also to \cite{RizzoClustering} where this dataset was previously analyzed.
-In Table~\ref{tb:dermatology} we show the results of kernel k-groups using the metric \eqref{eq:rho_alpha} with $\alpha=1/2$.
-We show the number of points assigned to each class while indicating the actual class that points belong to.
-In Table~\ref{tb:dermatology_accuracy} we show this experiment using several clustering methods, and we also compare with the results from \cite{RizzoClustering} and \cite{Kgroups} on this same data.
-Our results provide an improvement in comparison to all the other methods and also the analysis of \cite{RizzoClustering}.
+We complete such entries with the mean of the entire column, and then we normalize the data.
+There are $6$ classes, and this is a challenging problem.
+We refer the reader to \cite{Dua:2019,Guvenir1998} for a complete description of the dataset, and also to \cite{RizzoClustering} where this dataset was previously analyzed.
+In Fig.~\ref{fig:derma_heat} we show a heatmap of the class membership obtained with kernel k-groups using the metric \eqref{eq:rho_alpha} with $\alpha=1/2$.
+In Table~\ref{tb:dermatology_accuracy} we compare it to other methods, and also with \cite{RizzoClustering,Kgroups}.
+One can see that kernel k-groups has a better performance.